structurizr/java/docs/component-diagram.md

 ### Extracting components automatically

-Please note that, in a real-world scenario, you would probably want to [extract components](extracting-components.md) automatically from a codebase, using static analysis and reflection techniques.
+Please note that, in a real-world scenario, you would probably want to extract components automatically from a codebase with the [component finder](component-finder.md), using static analysis and reflection techniques.